 Music Scholarship: The Division of Music awards performance scholarships based upon audition.
-Students desiring to major in music whose performance area is piano, organ, voice, or stringed instruments should contact the Dean of the School of Fine Arts for audition and scholarship information.
+Students desiring to major in music whose performance area is piano, organ, or voice, should contact the Chair of the Division of Music for audition and scholarship information.
 Students desiring to major in instrumental music (band) or students desiring to participate in band should contact the Director of Bands for audition and scholarship information.